pmem/pmdk/doc/pmempool-info.1.md

 By default the `info` command displays pool header and **pmem obj** pool descriptor.
 In order to print information about other data structures one of the following options may be used.

-`-l, –lanes [<range>]`
+`-l, --lanes [<range>]`

 : Print information about lanes.
 If range is not specified all lanes are displayed.
 The range can be specified using `-r` option right after the `-l` option.
 See **RANGE** section for details about range format.

-`-R, –recovery`
+`-R, --recovery`

 : Print information about only those lanes which require recovery process.
-This option requires `-l, –lanes` option.
+This option requires `-l, --lanes` option.

-`-S, –section tx,allocator,list`
+`-S, --section tx,allocator,list`

 : Print information only about specified sections from lane.
 The section types may be separated by comma.
-This option requires `-l, –lanes` option.
+This option requires `-l, --lanes` option.

-`-O, –object-store`
+`-O, --object-store`

 : Print information about all allocated objects.

-`-t, –types <range>`
+`-t, --types <range>`

 : Print information about allocated objects only from specified range of type numbers.
-If `-s, –stats` option is specified the objects statistics refer to objects from specified range of type numbers.
-This option requires `-O, –object-store` or `-s, –stats` options.
+If `-s, --stats` option is specified the objects statistics refer to objects from specified range of type numbers.
+This option requires `-O, --object-store` or `-s, --stats` options.
 See **RANGE** section for details about range format.

-`-E, –no-empty`
+`-E, --no-empty`

 : Ignore empty lists of objects.
-This option requires `-O, –object-store` option.
+This option requires `-O, --object-store` option.

-`-o, –root`
+`-o, --root`

 : Print information about a root object.

-`-A, –alloc-header`
+`-A, --alloc-header`

-: Print object’s allocation header.
-This option requires `-O, –object-store` or `-l, –lanes` or `-o, –root` options.
+: Print object's allocation header.
+This option requires `-O, --object-store` or `-l, --lanes` or `-o, --root` options.

-`-a, –oob-header`
+`-a, --oob-header`

-: Print object’s out of band header.
-This option requires `-O, –object-store` or `-l, –lanes` or `-o, –root` options.
+: Print object's out of band header.
+This option requires `-O, --object-store` or `-l, --lanes` or `-o, --root` options.

-`-H, –heap`
+`-H, --heap`

 : Print information about **pmemobj** heap.
 By default only a heap header is displayed.

-`-Z, –zones`
+`-Z, --zones`

-: If the `-H, –heap` option is used, print information about zones from specified range.
-If the `-O, –object-store` option is used, print information about objects only from specified range of zones.
-This option requires `-O, –object-store` , `-H, –heap` or `-s, –stats` options.
+: If the `-H, --heap` option is used, print information about zones from specified range.
+If the `-O, --object-store` option is used, print information about objects only from specified range of zones.
+This option requires `-O, --object-store` , `-H, --heap` or `-s, --stats` options.
 The range can be specified using `-r` option right after the `-Z` option.
 See **RANGE** section for details about range format.

-`-C, –chunks [<range>]`
+`-C, --chunks [<range>]`

-: If the `-H, –heap` option is used, print information about chunks from specified range.
+: If the `-H, --heap` option is used, print information about chunks from specified range.
 By default information about chunks of types *used* , *free* and *run* are displayed.
-If the `-O, –object-store` option is used, print information about objects from specified range of chunks within a zone.
-This option requires `-O, –object-store` , `-H, –heap` or `-s, –stats` options.
+If the `-O, --object-store` option is used, print information about objects from specified range of chunks within a zone.
+This option requires `-O, --object-store` , `-H, --heap` or `-s, --stats` options.
 The range can be specified using `-r` option right after the `-C` option.
 See **RANGE** section for details about range format.

-`-T, –chunk-type used,free,run,footer`
+`-T, --chunk-type used,free,run,footer`

 : Print only specified type(s) of chunks.
 The multiple types may be specified separated by comma.
-This option requires `-H, –heap` and `-C, –chunks` options.
+This option requires `-H, --heap` and `-C, --chunks` options.

-`-b, –bitmap`
+`-b, --bitmap`

 : Print bitmap of used blocks in chunks of type run.
-This option requires `-H, –heap` and `-C, –chunks` options.
+This option requires `-H, --heap` and `-C, --chunks` options.

-`-p, –replica <num>`
+`-p, --replica <num>`

 : Print information from `<num>` replica.
 The 0 value means the master pool file.

 ### RANGE ###

-Using `-r, –range` option it is possible to dump only a range of user data.
+Using `-r, --range` option it is possible to dump only a range of user data.
 This section describes valid format of `<range>` string.

 You can specify multiple ranges separated by commas.